frederico-klein/ros_docker_superpowers/README.md

 ##actually running the nodes:

-   now everything should be fine to start the nodes
+now everything should be fine to start the nodes:

+   roslaunch ros_example_torch_classifier sm.launch